This is Part 2 of my meal planning series

 There are plenty of online services that provide family meal plans, recipes, and grocery lists.
 And while I think this can work for some people, I just find it odd being told what meals to make and what ingredients to use.
 I mean, beef stroganoff on Wednesday — really?

 I could devote this series to healthy family meals you “should” make but that would be of little help.
 Only you know your own cooking abilities, family’s taste preferences, and comfort using certain ingredients.
 So when it comes to finding rewarding meals for your family, you are the best judge!

-In part one of Raise Healthy Eaters’ family meal planning series, we talked about overcoming barriers to getting healthy meals on the table.
+In part one of our family meal planning series, we talked about overcoming barriers to getting healthy meals on the table.
 In part 2, we are focusing on how to find meals that are perfect for your family.

 As parents, our brains are in overuse mode already.
 By putting all of your favorite meals in one spot, you won’t have to rely on yourself to remember what they are.

--Look for a variety of recipes that are nutritious and taste good: In my recipe book I separate recipes into categories such as Mexican, Italian, Meat, Beans, Veggies and Fish.
+In my recipe book, I separate recipes into categories such as Mexican, Italian, Meat, Beans, Veggies, and Fish.
 So if you don’t have any fish meals, for example, look for recipes that sound good and try it one night.
 The key is to collect a variety of meals.

 So if you haven’t been doing this already, make a nice home for your recipes and continually add to it.
 If you haven’t had much success you might be choosing the wrong types of recipes for you.